scopeusc/scope-f18/lesson-4/README.md

 # **Lesson 4 - Markdown Editor**
 **Introduction**

 In this lesson we’ll be creating a text editor that will let us write Markdown quickly and easily on our desktop.
-We’ll be learning how to use keyboard shortcuts and save to the system clipboard which will make our app more convenient and faster to use.
+Before starting, make sure you `git pull` to get the most up-to-date code.

 ## Part 1: Setup